sergiocollado/potpourri/notes_on_other_topics/Notes_on_Electrostatics.md

  Once we know the forces that electric charges exert one on each others, the concept of a force field is develop.

  Force field:
- Is the map of forces (as a vector magnitude), over a given particle, and wich is not enough as to modify the rest of the system.
+ Is the map of forces (as a vector magnitude), over a given particle, and which is not enough as to modify the rest of the system.

  Electric Force field:
  Is the force field caused by Coulomb forces.